 Now, I have done things a bit different on this post.
 I typically share process photos but there are two things to know about making marshmallows.
 You need to be very careful when making/handling the sugar syrup, it’s hot stuff!
 It will burn you if you get it on your skin.
 You also need to work quickly once the marshmallows are whipped or you won’t be able to move them.
 Since this recipe does need your undivided attention at times, it just wasn’t going to happen with the photos.
 With that said, I’ve got some marshmallow tips to ensure you get perfect boozy marshmallows every time.

 TIPS FOR PERFECT MARSHMALLOWS

 5. Use a candy thermometer!
 The sugar syrup has to hit 240 degrees F. Not anything under and not a degree over.
 To ensure you get the exact read, calibrate your candy thermometer prior to using.
 Do this by boiling water in a pot.
 Then read the temperature of the water with the thermometer.
-It should read 212 degrees F. If it’s more or less, you know you need to be taking away or adding those degrees when trying to reach 240.
+It should read 212 degrees F. If it’s more or less, you know you need to be taking away or add those degrees when trying to reach 240.

 6. Grease everything that touches the whipped up marshmallows.
-Using an unflavored oil like canola, lightly grease (no pooling) the plastic wrap lining your 9×13 pan.
+Using an unflavored oil lightly grease (no pooling) the plastic wrap lining your 9×13 pan.
 Grease the spatula you’ll use to move the marshmallows out of the bowl to the pan.
 Grease the knife you’ll use to cut the set marshmallows.